Muhammad-Taus/HackerRankPython/Basic Data Types/5. Lists/lists.md

 3. remove e: Delete the first occurrence of integer `e`.
 4. append e: Insert integer `e` at the end of the list.
 5. sort: Sort the list.
+6. pop: Pop the last element from the list.

 ### Example